dstrower/dragonboardSensor/README.md

    ```
    ./installMRAA.sh
    ```
-13. Install UP library.
+13. Install UPM library.
 Please be patient, this will take about 30 minutes.

    ```
    ./instalUPM.sh